Vigorous debate in Parliament over proposed changes to Town Councils Act

 “What would trigger such an investigation is purely up to the minister to interpret,” she added.

 Instead, she suggested that the Auditor-General’s Office (AGO) be tasked to audit town councils on a rotational basis.
-This means, she said, that a few town councils be picked each year for auditing.
+She said this means that a few town councils be picked each year for auditing.

 “Such a scheme of AGO audits would engender greater public confidence that the exercise is impartial and focused on what the public interest is - safeguarding of public monies.”